Cultural Heritage Certificate Program

 This course will introduce multiple strategies communities can utilize to promote cultural heritage product development by the public and private sectors.
 It will also cover individual business planning, including using data to design and develop cultural heritage tourism products.

 Participants are introduced to the issues and challenges involved in developing a community-based tourism program in order to plan and implement their own program.

-Marketing plays a critical role that in tourism development.
-Learn basic promotional techniques that can help effectively raise awareness of a new or existing tourism product or destination.
+This course introduces the travel trade landscape, and the strategic role that marketing plays in tourism development.
+Participants will learn basic promotional techniques, with an emphasis on social media, that can help to effectively sell a new or existing tourism product or destination.

 Best Practices in Event Management

-As a global leader in tourism education and research, The George Washington University’s International Institute of Tourism Studies has been guiding businesses, communities, governments and nonprofits toward sustainability for thirty years.
+As a global leader in tourism education and research, the George Washington University International Institute of Tourism Studies has been guiding businesses, communities, governments and nonprofits toward sustainability for thirty years.
 The Institute advances critical industry issues through thought leadership and research, and we offer professional-level certificate programs, courses and workshops in destination management and cultural heritage tourism.